2019 Southeastern Conference football season

 The 2019 Southeastern Conference football season represented the 87th season of SEC football taking place during the 2019 NCAA Division I FBS football season.
 The season began on August 29, 2019 and ended with the 2019 SEC Championship Game on December 7, 2019.
 The SEC is a Power Five conference under the College Football Playoff format along with the Atlantic Coast Conference, the Big 12 Conference, the Big Ten Conference and the Pac-12 Conference.
 For the 2019 season the SEC has 14 teams divided into two divisions of seven each, named East and West.

 Background

 Alabama brought back quarterback Tua Tagovailoa while Georgia brought back quarterback Jake Fromm.
 Georgia lost their defensive coordinator; Mel Tucker to Colorado as their head coach after he spent the last two seasons at Georgia after leaving Alabama with Kirby Smart.
 Tennessee quarterback Will McBride transferred from Tennessee thus ending his stint with the team leaving Tennessee to have a quarterback competition for the starting quarterback job.
 LSU added the top recruited running back in the nation, John Emery to its running back corps for the season.
 Missouri played a three game SEC road trip during the 2019 season and they will open the season against Wyoming.

-Previous season

-During the 2018 Southeastern Conference football season, Alabama won the Southeastern Conference by defeating Georgia 35-28 in the 2018 SEC Championship Game in Atlanta.
-Alabama went undefeated in conference play during the 2018 season.
-In 2018, nine of the fourteen Southeastern Conference teams had either a non losing record or a winning record in conference play.